alnitak/flutter_soloud/README.md

 #### Audio FXs, faders and oscillators methods
 These methods add audio effects to sounds.
-Faders and oscillators are binded to sound handles, so they need [SoundProps.handle] as first parameter.
+Faders and oscillators are binded to sound handles, so they need [AudioSource.handle] as first parameter.
 Audio FXs like *echo*, *freeverb*, *bassboost* etc, are working on the output, so they can set anytime while playing something.

 | Function| Returns| Params| Description|